fauzisfan/Biosignal-onairvr-On-the-fly-realtime-training/README.md

 # Biosignal-onairvr-On-the-fly-realtime-training
-This repo is implementation of prediction server developed by Clicked.Inc, Seoul.
+This repo is development of prediction server which has been previously implemented by Clicked.Inc, Seoul.
+Thus, the algorithm is applied in Oculus VR environment to predict user's motion during playing the game such that both training and prediction will be conducted simultaneously.

 For complete source and explanation please kindly visit their respository here, https://github.com/ClickedInc

-This code is implemented to Oculus VR environment to predict user motion during playing the game such that both training and prediction will be conducted simultaneously.